lotas1/noun-hub/backend/lambda/go/feed/README.md

 ## Features
 - Easy posting and viewing of news, with each post requiring a title and a body.
-- Option to include images and files.
-- Files include metadata: File Name, File Type, File Size, and Preview Thumbnail (automatically generated for images and documents).
 - Users can "Like" posts.
 - Only moderators and admins can "Repost" or "Quote" posts.
 - Commenting is not allowed.